Seaton Wetland Project

 Flooding at Seaton Park © Ian Talboys

-2009 Scottish legislation recognised that traditional hard engineering solutions to flood control, like concrete walls or watercourse dredging, were not sustainable solutions to increasing flood risks being made worse by climate change.
-The Scottish Environment Protection Agency (SEPA) produced a Flood Management Handbook which gathered examples of alternative flood control which relied on the natural processes of wetlands to reduce the risk and impact of flooding.
+2009 Scottish legislation recognised that traditional hard engineering solutions to flood control were not sustainable solutions to increasing flood risks.
+Concrete walls or watercourse dredging can not stop the risks that are being made worse by climate change.
+The Scottish Environment Protection Agency (SEPA) produced a Flood Management Handbook.
+This handbook gathered examples of alternative flood control which relied on the natural processes of wetlands.
+Wetlands reduce the risk and impact of flooding.
 In 2019, the Scottish Government published updated guidance on how to tackle this growing problem.

 Picture of the extent of flooding at Seaton Park, with large grass areas and the road under water.